chris9740/swiftdns/README.md

 ^www.google.com
 ```

-Once we save the file, the rules will go into effect immediately.
+Once we save the file, the rules will go into effect immediately thanks to hot reloading.

 If we want to block _all_ subdomains of `google.com`, we can simply add: